tildetown/rodo/README.md

 # rodo

-A simple todo list application for people who live in the terminal
+A easy-to-use todo list program for people who live on the command line

 # Screenshot